 The Applicant must be the current owner of the property.
-The Program establishes current ownership by matching the owner's name on the application with current title report.
+The Program establishes current ownership by matching the owner's name on the application with current property tax records.
 The Program will conduct third-party data searches to locate and verify all owners with potential interest in the property.
 The Program reserves the right to request additional documentation.